Top-Rated Ski Resorts Found In Europe

 This resort also has a 22-kilometre-long skiing network, which can be a fascinating challenge for professional skiers.
 After skiing, Courmayeur remains one of the best places to ski in Europe.

 This resort provides an enchanting backdrop of the peaks of one of the attractive towns in Italy, the Cinque Torri.
 Other than this amazing sight, Cortina also tops the chart as one of the resorts with the best ski terrain.
-This feature places it among the perfect holiday destinations for the best skiing in Europe.
+This feature places it among the perfect holiday destinations for where to ski in Europe in December.

 The mountain top provides breathtaking scenery that is hard to resist.
 It is also known by skilled skiers as one of the best places to ski in Europe that provides the right amount of challenging slopes and couloirs for all experience levels.
 Cortina’s ski slope ratings are high, and it also has a designated Olympic rink specially made for ice skaters.